 Once you work through and approve the above questions, the data can go through testing and then into the lake where your business users can find and shop for the data.

-Data Distribution: Search and Shop for Data
+Data distribution: Search and shop for data

 But let’s assume your organization has established data as a strategic asset and has put in place a system of record for data.
+Your team understands that this is a use case for data governance.

 Depending on the level of integration, distribution of the data can mean a task being sent to the data custodian to provide access or a fully automated permission change and connection to the data is provided.

-Report Certification: Reduce your Report Stack by 80%
+Report certification: Reduce your report stack by 80%

-The basic steps of certification:
+The basic components of report certification:

 - Do we have an owner for this asset?